 We have all heard the oft-repeated assertion by American media that so-called “gun violence” — especially mass public shootings — is almost exclusively an American phenomenon.
 This claim is almost always connected with our “lax” gun laws compared to other countries, particularly European nations.

 Most so-called “research” uses worldwide “gun violence” data — deaths due to firearms — as a way to measure a particular area’s “safety.”
-By that standard, when almost a million of its people were hacked to death with machetes, Uganda would have been calculated as safer than the United States!
+In many instances, these stats are not an accurate portrayal.

 Mass Shootings Occur Worldwide